thavel/nyuki/README.md

 python sample.py -c sample.json
 ```

+If no configuration file is given, a file named `default.json` will be used, and the same file will be used to create your configuration file is the one you specified does not exist.
+Either way, it is always best to have a valid `default.json` nearby.
 By the way, settings from the configuration file are overridden by command-line arguments.
 This can be useful to spawn several instances of the same nyuki quickly:

 ```bash